UCITS Funds

 OUTLOOK

-From a duration point of view, we are biased towards curve-steepener positions in the US and Europe as well as long positions in the euro area, and some emerging-market (EM) countries.
-We like to be underweight of duration at the front end of the US as we expect markets are pricing in too many cuts from the Fed.
-We maintain an underweight duration in Japan as we continue to expect the BoJ to further normalise its monetary policy settings.
+From a duration point of view, we favour holding long duration positions in the euro area, the UK, and the US.
+We also prefer positioning the portfolios for steeper yield curve.
+We maintain an underweight duration in Japan as we continue to expect the Bank of Japan to further normalise its monetary policy settings.

-From a credit perspective, we maintain an overweight to non-government sectors focusing on less cyclical, lower beta, and more liquid parts of the universe such as investment-grade corporate, agency mortgage-backed securities, and high-quality/AAA-rated securitised assets.
+From a credit perspective, we maintain an overweight to credit sectors focusing on less cyclical, lower volatility, and more liquid parts of the universe such as investment-grade corporate, agency mortgage-backed securities, and high quality/AAA-rated securitised assets.

 Unless otherwise indicated, all listed data represents past performance.
 There is no guarantee of future performance, nor are fund shares guaranteed.
 Funds are issued by Payden & Rygel Global, Ltd., which is authorised and regulated by the Financial Conduct Authority.
 The investment products and services of Payden & Rygel are not available in the United Kingdom to private investors.
 The value of an investment may fall as well as rise and an investor may get back less than the amount that has been invested.
 Income from an investment may fluctuate in value in money terms.
 Changes in rates of exchange may cause the value of an investment to go up or down.